textileio/community/docs/powergate/devnet.md

 ### Setup

 A default setup is available in a `docker-compose` configuration shipped with the Powergate.
-With the default setup, you will run Powergate connected to a Lotus devnet with 512Mib sectors and instantly available gRPC API or CLI that don't require any extra config flags 🎊
+With the default setup, you will run Powergate connected to a local devnet with 512Mib sectors and instantly available gRPC API or CLI that don't require any extra config flags 🎊

 **Run the docker-compose**